SatoshiumAI/satoshium-us/attestor/integration/README.md

 Such mechanisms may be adopted where production requirements justify them.

-## Implementation-Open Matters
+## Technology-Specific Implementation Matters
-The following remain legitimate implementation or production concerns rather than unresolved Advanced Architecture:
+The institutional Integration architecture is established and has been exercised in production.
+The following remain legitimate technology-specific or future-profile implementation concerns rather than unresolved institutional architecture:
 - concrete reference-resolution mechanism;
 - workflow entry points;
 - integration event transport;